gdbooks/LegacyOpenGL/Chapter5/mat_shine.md

 ![S10](shading10.png)

 * Set the specular power for all the spheres to 16.
-* Set the specular color of the first sphere
+* Set the specular color of the first sphere to black
+* Set the specular color of the second sphere to (0.5, 0.5, 0.5)
+* Set the specular color of the third sphere to white